Hone logo

 Key Requirements:

-• transform configuration for TypeScript files.
+• The configuration should allow Jest to compile TypeScript files.

 Expected Behavior: